 - Beginning in the second semester at Trinity, obtain a GPA of at least 3.0 and afterwards maintain both a minimum cumulative GPA of 3.0 and be in good standing; and

 - Be eligible for institutional need-based assistance as determined by the Financial Aid Office.

 PTK Scholarships are not available to students who have already earned their first bachelor’s degree.

-PTK-eligible IDP students will have their subsidized loan eligibility replaced with a PTK Scholarship award equal to the student’s subsidized loan eligibility after providing Trinity College with all documentation required for the scholarship, as outlined above.
+PTK-eligible students will have their subsidized loan eligibility replaced with a PTK Scholarship award equal to the student’s subsidized loan eligibility after providing Trinity College with all documentation required for the scholarship, as outlined above.